einargs/mypy/refinement_design.md

 - inference of refinement types esp. for literals.
 This means taking `a = 1` and figuring out that the inferred type of `a` should be `Annotated[int, A, A == 1]`.

+## Needed tests
+- [ ] check invalidation of variables on:
+  - [ ] assignment
+  - [ ] use in an expression
+  - [ ] when a property is invalidated
+  - [ ] that a variable with a refined type is not invalidated by assignment because that is checked.
+- [ ] test refinement variable uniqueness
+  - [ ] when inferring a new type from a return value.

 # Luke thoughts
 - See how much I can do without needing to add annotations